2016 Helen Walker Research Grant Award

 Project Snapshot

-The study proposed a two-year observational follow-up of at least 30 adults with late-onset Pompe disease, incorporating a comprehensive set of physiological and imaging assessments designed to evaluate respiratory function, muscle strength, gait patterns, muscle integrity, and body composition.
+The study proposed a two-year observational follow-up of at least 30 adults with late-onset Pompe diseaseA form of Pompe disease that begins after infancy and usually progresses more slowly.
+More, incorporating a comprehensive set of physiological and imaging assessments designed to evaluate respiratory function, muscle strength, gait patterns, muscle integrity, and body composition.

 Research Objectives